-- the judicial branch are complete, accurate, and current and provide a sound basis for policy decisions, resource allocations, and reports to other branches of government, law and justice system partners, and the public. - Attract, employ, and retain a judicial branch workforce that is highly qualified. - 4.
-Foster a work environment that recognizes employees' value and promotes professional growth, development, and employee wellbeing.
+- 2. Ensure that data collected by the judicial branch are complete, accurate, and current and provide a sound basis for policy decisions, resource allocations, and reports to other branches of government, law and justice system partners, and the public. - Attract, employ, and retain a judicial branch workforce that is highly qualified. - Foster a work environment that recognizes employees' value and promotes professional growth, development, and employee wellbeing.

-Modernization of Management 5- and Administration
+Modernization of Management 5and Administration

-- 5. Work to ensure the safety and security of the work environment, and develop emergency and continuity of business plans for times of crisis or natural disaster. - 6.
-Manage and coordinate cases effectively by sharing appropriate information between and within the courts and other justice system partners. - 7.
-Promote compliance with all court orders and federal and state laws, including the collection of fines, fees, and forfeitures understand.
+- Policies - Work to ensure the safety and security of the work environment, and develop emergency and continuity of business plans for times of crisis or natural disaster. - Manage and coordinate cases effectively by sharing appropriate information between and within the courts and other justice system partners. - Promote compliance with all court orders and federal and state laws, including the collection of fines, fees, and forfeitures.